delegatexyz/delegate-javascript-sdk/README.md

 This is a minimalist frontend implemtation the delegation registry.
 Every function has a 1:1 name of the contract ABI.

-> Please note that this repository is current in beta.
-Right now, we built a very simple concept that doesn't require dependencies but will eventually include implementations for Ethers.js as well.
-Types and functions may change as we get feedback from builders.
-Watch out for breaking updates in the future.
+> Please note that this repository is current in beta and open to contributions.

 Read more about the contract here: https://github.com/0xfoobar/delegation-registry